ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 * This means that Personally Identifiable Data (PII) is being stored in plain text in our database records.
 * How can we improve this?
 Let's enable Vault's Transit engine and see.

+???
+* Initially Vault will be disabled
+* You will see all your PII data stored as clear text in the DB
 ---
 name: encrypted-record
 # A Database Record Encrypted by Vault